-Depending on the topology of your network, the Local Interface will often connect directly to a router, switch, or Add/Drop Multiplexer, while the Network Interface will connect to the NTU provided by the network carrier.
+Depending on the topology of your network, the Local Interface will often connect directly to a router or switch, while the Network Interface will connect to the NTU provided by the network carrier.

 8.3 Configuration - FIPS140-Approved mode

 Full configuration instructions are provided in the User Manual.
 Use the guidance here to constrain the configuration so that the device is not compromised during the configuration phase.
 This will ensure the device boots properly and enters FIPS 140-2 approved mode.